nsrau/azure-docs.it-it/articles/active-directory-b2c/identity-provider-linkedin-custom.md

     </ClaimsProvider>
     ```

-4. Aggiungere il passaggio di orchestrazione seguente al percorso utente, in modo che il provider di attestazioni API venga attivato quando un utente accede tramite LinkedIn.
-Assicurarsi di aggiornare il numero di `Order` in modo appropriato.
-Aggiungere questo passaggio subito dopo il passaggio di orchestrazione che attiva il profilo tecnico di LinkedIn.
+4. Aggiungere il passaggio dell'orchestrazione seguente nel percorso utente, in modo che il provider di attestazioni API venga attivato quando un utente accede utilizzando LinkedIn.Add the following orchestration step into your user journey, so that the API claims provider is triggered when a user signs in using LinkedIn.
+Assicurarsi di `Order` aggiornare il numero in modo appropriato.
+Aggiungere questo passaggio immediatamente dopo il passaggio di orchestrazione che attiva il profilo tecnico LinkedIn.Add this step immediately after the orchestration step that triggers the LinkedIn technical profile.

     ```XML
     <!-- Extra step for LinkedIn to get the email -->